openmodels/spawning-dataset/README.md

 ### To regenerate the figures

- - `maps.R` generates spawning maps across the whole year, by season, or by month.
+ - `figures/Figure1.R` generates spawning maps across the whole year, by season, or across the whole year.

- - `Fig2and3.R` generates the other figures in the paper.
+ - `figures/Figure2.R` generates the bar charts of spawning fish groups by region.

 ## License